Gaelic warfare: Customs

-Urban Defense
+Urban defense

 Many of the towns in Gaelic Ireland had some type of defense in the form of walls or ditches.
 For most of the Gaelic period, dwellings and buildings were circular with conical thatched roofs.
 Many towns and dwellings in Gaelic Ireland were often surrounded by a circular rampart called a "ringfort".
-There were very few nucleated settlements, but after the 5th century some monasteries became the heart of small "monastic towns", many of the Irish round towers were built after this period.
+There were very few nucleated settlements, but after the 5th century, some monasteries became the heart of small "monastic towns", many of the Irish round towers were built after this period.

 Following the Norman invasion of Ireland, the Normans built motte-and-bailey castles in the areas they occupied, some of which were converted from ringforts.
 Within Gaelic Ireland, many of the areas conquered by Anglo-Normans often had defense walls due to the frontier type of lifestyle.
-Some had these walls built assuming that the town had no adequate defense with only using a ditch.
-The masonry walls on some towns had not been completed due to the economics of the time.
-While many of the towns often constructed what looks to be a defensive walls, this can sometimes not be the case.
-Towns constructed walls and town gates at times as merely a symbol of lordly wealth; or as a physical expression of power, the defensive aspects of some of these walls and gates would become a secondary role.
+Some had these walls built, assuming that the town had no adequate defense, using only a ditch.
+The masonry walls in some towns had not been completed due to the economics of the time.
+While many of the towns often constructed what look to be defensive walls, this can sometimes not be the case.
+Towns constructed walls and town gates at times as merely a symbol of lordly wealth, or as a physical expression of power; the defensive aspects of some of these walls and gates would become a secondary role.

 By the 12th century, "some mottes, especially in frontier areas, had almost certainly been built by the Gaelic Irish in imitation" of the Normans.

 The Hiberno-Normans gradually replaced these wooden motte-and-baileys with stone castles and tower houses.
-Square and rectangle-shaped buildings gradually became more common, and by the 14th or 15th century they had replaced round buildings completely.
+Square and rectangle-shaped buildings gradually became more common, and by the 14th or 15th century, they had replaced round buildings completely.